Installing

 or larger.
 (To find out the size of your terminal on a POSIX system,

-at a command prompt.)
+you can type stty size at a command prompt.)
 If it’s not big enough,

 try decreasing the font size.
 You can read about and/or share